Elite Panel of ICC Referees

 The Emirates Elite Panel of ICC Referees is composed of former international cricket players who are appointed by the ICC to oversee all Test match, One Day International and Twenty20 International cricket matches in the capacity of Match referee.
 The referees are ultimately in charge of all international cricket matches, and act as the ICC's representative at the grounds.
 In addition they are responsible for imposing penalties for infringements of the ICC Code of Conduct, and so being ex-international cricketers they can ensure that the punishments dealt out are just.
 The referees also form part of the ICC's umpire performance review, submitting reports about the umpires after each match.

 Current members

-As of the 10 November 2022 the ICC Elite Panel consisted of:
+As of 20 November 2025 the ICC Elite Panel consists of:

-Past Members
+Past members

-The following people were included in the inaugural panel of elite referees in 2002, but have since retired:
+The following people were included in the inaugural panel of elite referees but have since retired: